jman48/listapp-fe/README.md

 ##List App Web

-A react.js web application to handle creating, deleting lists and items that are synced with the cloud.
+A react.js web application to handle loading, creating and deleting lists and items that are synced with the cloud.

 ### Installing
 To run this web application, first clone the repository.
 Then from the root directory of the application